- Wulla Poddu

 Although the Pasola is on its way to becoming an international national tourist attraction, it remains important for Sumbanese culture.

 This violent ritual may remind you that less than 100 years ago headhunting still existed in Sumba.

-A special ceremony or an integral part of many of the celebrations is ritual speech.
+A special ceremony or an integral part of many celebrations is ritual speech.
 This chanting contains rhyming pairs, so called parallel-linked verses.
 This means that different words express the same content.

 Such a ritual speech or lecture can last the whole night.
 They are presented from memory by the Rato, the spiritual leader of the community.
 The village people sit around him and respond with an occasional loud feedback choir.
 The speaker is an intermediary between the ancestors and the living.
 On such evenings animals are sacrificed and there is something to eat, of course.

 Bijalungu Hiupaana - is the name of a natural cave.
-It is located in the village of Taramanu in Wanokaka, 18 km south of Waikabubak.
-The ceremony takes place in January.
-It's to make the Marapu feel benevolent about the coming harvest.
-Also there are ceremonies to predict crops and personal happiness.
-In this ceremony food and beverages are served and people sing and dance.
+It is located in the village of Waigalli in Wanokaka, 16 km south of Waikabubak.
+The ceremony takes place in late January / early February and lasts 4 days; while 7 various rituals are performed.
+It is to conciliate the Marapu favourably on the incipient planting season.
+Also there are ceremonies to predict harvests and personal happiness.
+In these ceremonies food and beverages are served and people sing and dance.

-Purunga Taliang Marapu - it takes place in the first week in October in the village of Umbu Pabal / Katikutana 38 km east of Waikabubak and lasts four days.
-It is a thanksgiving ritual with dances, prayers and offerings to the Marapu.
+Purungu Taliang Marapu - it takes place east of Waikabubak in the first week in October in the village of Umbu Pabal / Katikutana and Kaba Djawa / Ratu Nggay and lasts 4 days.
+It is a thanksgiving ritual with dances, prayers, and offerings to the Marapu.